-Name of child: DOB: School: Class/Teacher Name: Advice/Information re: ca school day: re/procedures required and how often during the • • ill carry out the tasks - all staff need to be fully e care plan and school policies.
-Where will the tasks be carequired to safely carry o arried out and what equipment/resources will be ut the procedures: Infection Control and Dis posal procedures in place Actions that will be taken if any concerns arise: Parent's responsibility to provide: Any School-Home agreen communication via school nent, care/management plan, risk assessment, o
+Name of child: DOB: School: Class/Teacher Name: Advice/Information re: care/proced school day: edures required and how often do uring the Member(s) of staff who will carry or of toileting/intimate care plan and s lly aware Where will the tasks be carried o required to safely carry out the pro s will be Infection Control and Disposal pro ocedures in place Actions that will be taken if any co oncerns arise: Parent's responsibility to provide: :

+Any School-Home agreement, care/management plan, risk assessment, or communication via school - home diary required:

 Other professionals involved in care/advisory role: (School Nurse, Health Visitor, Specialist Nurse, OT/Physio, SEND Staff)

 Additional Information:

 (Delete as appropriate)

-I/We have read the Intimate Care/Toileting Policy provided by the educational setting that my child attends.
+I/We have read the Intimate Care/Toileting Policy provided by the educationa setting that my child attends.
 I/We give permission for the named member(s) of staff to attend to the care needs of my/our child and are in agreement with the procedures proposed.

 Name of Parent/Carer Signature:

 Head/SENCO Signature:

 Date

-Appendix 2 Toileting and Intimate/Personal Care Log
+Toileting and Intimate/Personal Care Log